jarviscanada/jarvis_data_eng_AnurudranChandrasekaram/README.md

 # Anurudran Chandrasekaram .
 Jarvis Consulting

 My name is Anurudran Chandrasekaram and I am a University of Toronto Scarborough graduate.
 I completed my bachelors degree is computer science specializing in the software engineering field.
-I have worked in many different team enivornments usch as Waterfall or Agile through the Co-op placements I have done in the past.
+I have worked in many different team enivornments such as Waterfall or Agile through the Co-op placements I have done in the past.
 I enjoy problem solving and learned to work well under pressure based on working on projects that are time sensitive and needed to be finished by a final deadline.

 ## Skills